 1. Breakfast on Left – Carrot Coin Dosa + Sliced Banana + Steamed Peas & Organic Yogurt

-To make Carrot Coin Dosa - in a small bowl, mix together ½ cup plain dosa batter and ¼ cup of carrot puree until well incorporated.
-In a dosa pan/griddle drop about 1 tbsp of dosa batter each on the tawa to make coin sized dosa’s.
+To make Carrot Coin Dosa - in a small bowl, mix ½ cup plain dosa batter and ¼ cup of carrot puree until well incorporated.
+In a dosa pan/griddle, drop about 1 tablespoon of dosa batter on the Tawa to make coin-sized dosa.

 2. Breakfast on Right – Avocado Toast + Boiled Chick Peas + Blueberries & Strawberries

-- Also added washed Organic Blueberries & Strawberries which are cut into bite sized.
+- I also added washed Organic Blueberries & Strawberries, which are cut into bite-sized.

 3. Breakfast on Left – Neer Dosa + Honey + Sliced Red Grapes